isomerpages/ogp-buildforgood/index.md

       alt: Image alt text
       image: /images/projects3.png
   - textcards:
-      title: How Build For Good works
+      title: Join us to build a Greener Singapore!
       id: textcards
       cards:
-        - title: Get in the game
+        - title: Join us as a builder
-          description: Be a force for good—join solo or as a team!
+          description: Build solutions to tackle real environmental problems
-          linktext: Sign up now
+          linktext: Be a builder
           url: /builder/
-        - title: Unleash impact
+        - title: Submit problem statements
-          description: Channel your creativity and craft solutions to tackle Singapore's challenges.
+          description: Share with us environmental problems that you wish we could tackle
-          linktext: Make a difference
+          linktext: Submit problems
-          url: /builder
+          url: /submit-problems
-        - title: Aim for the top
+        - title: Be a domain expert
-          description: Three winning teams will receive $10,000 each to amplify their projects.
+          description: Help our builders succeed through guidance and knowledge sharing
-          linktext: Make an impact
+          linktext: Be a domain expert
-          url: /builder
+          url: /domain-expert
   - infocols:
       title: Why you should be a Builder
       id: infocols